 Full disclosure #1: these are all things that I've done personally when trying to write content with a brain stuck in first gear.
 I fully endorse these tips!

 Full disclosure #2: this is not one of those articles that tells you to go for a walk in the forest and listen to birdsong or pop down to the yoga studio.
 Each one of the tips below should take as little as 10-15 minutes.

 If you use Pinterest, you probably have a board full of nothing but inspirational quotes.
 Browse the board until something jumps out at you.
 Then head over to your favourite graphic design program (may I recommend Canva or Enhance?) and make a quote image.
 Make sure to attribute the quote and also include your branding (i.e. logo, business name, website address, etc.).

 Look at your calendar from 1 year ago

 Heck, you could even go 5 years back if you wanted.
 Are there any milestones that you'd like to talk about?
-For example, when I look back on my calendar for this week 1 year ago:
+For example, (at the time of writing) when I look back on my calendar for this week 1 year ago: